6 Upselling Tips for Consultants to Generate More Revenue

 For example, tennis clubs sell rackets and tennis balls.
 A yoga studio will likely sell mats and yoga apparel.
 It’s the same for services.
 If you are an IT consultant for a client that isn’t tech savvy, you might offer to sell training services.
 Likewise, if you are working with large amounts of client data, consider offering to streamline or organize their information systems.

 In your next client meeting, let them speak first.
 Listen to their stories and their problems, and then see if you have a solution or service to offer.
 Even informal client conversations can offer insight into how you can provide an actionable solution to a current or ongoing issue, and this is often an up-sell from your current project scope.

 Special deals, promotions, or bundling can sweeten the deal.
-Just like a buy two, get one free deal at a grocery or clothing store can make customers turn their head, so will the opportunity to receive something that offers added value for a discounted rate.
+Just like a buy-two-get-one-free deal at the grocery store can turn customers’ heads, so will the opportunity to receive something that offers added value for a discounted rate.